-A debt write off is when there is very little chance of collecting debt, resulting in a loss for the creditor, says Faisal Mkhize, managing executive of vehicle and asset finance at Absa.
+A debt write-off occurs when a creditor recognises that there is very little chance of collecting debt, resulting in a loss for them, says Faisal Mkhize, managing executive of vehicle and asset finance at Absa.

-This can happen after multiple missed payments have occurred on an outstanding loan, adds Afua Darko, debt counsellor at DebtBusters.
+This can happen after multiple missed payments have occurred on an outstanding loan, adds Afua Darko, partner account manager at DebtBusters.

-According to Darko, when banks decide to write off debt, they transfer it to their bad debt book or hand it over to a collections agency or legal firm.
+According to Darko, when banks decide to write off debt, they transfer it to their bad-debt book, or hand it over to a collection agency or legal firm.
 This usually happens after 12 missed payments.
-However, for smaller banks and lending houses, this could happen after 6 to 9 payments.
+However, for smaller banks and lending houses, this could happen after six to nine missed payments.